 Bit 0 = OVF: Overflow Interrupt Flag.
 This bit is set by a transition of the counter from FFh to 00h (overflow).
 The flag is cleared by writing a zero to the OVF bit.

-AUTO-RELOAD TIMER (Cont'd) AR Status Control Register 1(ARSC1)
+AR Status Control Register 1(ARSC1)

 Address: D7h - Read/Write